-When a homeowner, or even someone that rents a dwelling experiences water damage, one of the first questions they have is will it also cause mold to grow?
+When a homeowner or someone that rents a dwelling experiences water damage, one of the first questions they have is will it also cause mold to grow?
 This is going to depend on several different factors.
 How long the water has been there is one factor.
-Is the materials that is wet organic food that mold will like?
-Things like wood, wallpaper, drywall, carpet and many other things in your home are perfect food for mold.
+Are the materials that are wet organic food that mold will like?
+Things like wood, wallpaper, drywall, carpet and many other things in your home are the perfect food for mold.
 All you have to do is add water and it can be disastrous.

 How Fast Can Mold Start To Grow?

 One thing is for certain, when you have sudden water damage from a plumbing flood or a long term water leak that has gone undetected behind a wall or in a cabinet, you have to get it fixed as quickly as possible.
-Whether you call a plumber or a water damage specialist can be decided by the amount of damage and if mold is discovered right away.
-With long term issues like a humidity problem and on going hidden leaks, the probability that mold is already there is pretty high.
+Whether you call one of many local plumbers or a mold removal company can be decided by the amount of damage and if mold is discovered right away.
+With long term issues like a humidity problem and ongoing hidden leaks, the probability that mold is already there is pretty high.

 If the water damage was sudden and you get it cleaned up very quickly, within a couple of days or so, it does not necessarily mean you will have mold growth.
 Of course, this is only probable if the area is dried completely.
 Only a water damage professional is likely to be able to meet this challenge.
 They know that mold spores are everywhere and when the conditions are right, they can move in and begin to grow within a few days, however, it can take up to several weeks for it to become visible.